amazoneo-la/amazoneo-la.github.io/_pages/governance.md

 ## Governance

 There are twenty countries in Latin America at the moment.
 Our first target is to aggregate members from all those nation-states.
 There will be a steering committee composed by a multisectoral agents of the network.
 A reputation scheme will be established for participants according to their involvement and commitment.
+Contact us if you believe in our project.

 ## For the election of the the steering committee: